Wondering How To Grow Plants from Cuttings? Following these expert tips will help you in rooting them successfully!

 Greenwood cuttings are also known as herbaceous cuttings, coming from plants that have non-woody stems.
 All annual plants are herbaceous since they are non-woody plants.
 Dahlia, Boxwood, and Gardenia are the best option to grow from cuttings.

-Hardwood cuttings include deciduous Shrub, Climber, Trees, and Fruits.
+Hardwood cuttings include deciduous shrubs, climbers, trees, and fruits.
 You can grow the angel’s trumpet as vines.

 Growing Houseplants from Cuttings

 Growing indoor plants from cuttings is as easy as other plants in this list, and because these plants usually come expensive–it’s the most inexpensive way to multiply them too.
-Some of the easiest to propagate from cuttings are Geranium, Snake Plant, Jade Plant, ZZ, Dracaena, Dumbcane, and Yucca.
+Some of the easiest houseplants to propagate from cuttings are listed here.

-There are some plants like pothos, philodendron, arrowhead that grow roots in water as well.
+There are some plants like pothos, philodendron, and arrowhead vine that grow roots in water as well.
 Check out our article here for more such names.